ddmarshall/method-of-characteristics/engine_inlet/README.md

 The following packages are required: numpy, scipy, matplotlib, json, pandas

-I have been working with Python 3.9 for the development of this code.
-I can't promise compatibility with previous versions
+I have been exclusively working with Python 3.9 for the development of this code, so I can't promise compatibility with previous versions.

 # How to Use